bi-labor/es-mssql/exercise2.md

     > :heavy_exclamation_mark: Make sure to set the `NEPTUN` variable to your own _NEPTUN_ code instead of _ABC123_.

-1. Open a _PowerShell_ window and navigate to the `data\pyton_redis` folder.
+1. Open a _PowerShell_ window and navigate to the `data\python_redis` folder.
 Execute the following command here.

     ```powershell
     docker build -t bilab_web .